-The discussion of growth brings into question the next thought Central Valley resident might ponder: What kind of growth will we have?
+The discussion of growth brings into question the next thought Central Valley residents might ponder: What kind of growth will we have?
 What will be the reasons that people come into the Central Valley?
 Since 1970, over half (59%) of the Valley’s growth has been due to migration.
 Since the beginning of the millennium, migration accounts for two-thirds of population growth in the Valley.
 So, what are they coming for?
 The Public Policy Institute of California says it’s for jobs, housing, and family.
-The Institute also observed how migration is changing the socioeconomic profile, and if the valley is losing its best-educated adults and most promising high school graduates to other parts of California and the United States.
-The Central Valley needs to find incentives for its best educated adults to stay here, and even more importantly attract and welcome the creative class to help bolster the economy.
+The Institute also observed how migration is changing the socio-economic profile, and if the valley is losing its best-educated adults and most promising high school graduates to other parts of California and the United States.
+The Central Valley needs to find incentives for its best-educated adults to stay here, and even more importantly attract and welcome the creative class to help bolster the economy.

 There are many different strategies to help cities attract migrants and grow, but oftentimes the best strategies involve investing in particular economic sectors.
 For example, Pittsburgh, Pennsylvania worked hard to invest in the education and medical sector (“meds & eds”) after the tumultuous decline of the steel industry and subsequently the economy in the 1960s.
-This investment helped transform the economy and the housing market, and even shielded them from many of the symptoms of the Great Recession in 2008.
-As cities in the Central Valley are changing the face of the agricultural and gas economy, it’s imperative that they find ways to attract particular sectors, thus having an influence in the way they grow.
+This investment helped transform the economy and the housing market and even shielded them from many of the symptoms of the Great Recession in 2008.
+As cities in the Central Valley are changing the face of the agricultural and gas economy, it’s imperative that they find ways to attract particular sectors, thus having an influence on the way they grow.
 The agricultural and gas economy is currently inefficient for continued growth and employment opportunities.